carlo98/tello-ai-features/README.md

 Instrunctions on how to organize the images are available in the script.

+By changing the two parameters at the beginning of the python script 'Face_Recognition/face_rec_tracker.py' one can choose which person the tello should track and the ratio between recall and speed, for face detection and recognition.

 IMPORTANT: At the moment only one between face recognition and collision avoidance can be active.

 ### Camera Calibration